thibaudanthoine/symfony-app-rest-api/README.md

-Symfony app with REST API and Backbone
+Symfony2 Web Application with REST API
 ======================================

 Using: